An Empirical Study on Challenges for LLM Application Developers: RQ3: Challenge Taxonomy Construction

 \finding{5}{ \textbf{Finding 5.} Challenges related to the \emph{API} rank second, accounting for 22.9\% of the total challenges.
 Within this category, \emph{Faults in API} and \emph{Error Messages in API Calling} represent 38.0\% and 32.8\% of the challenges, respectively. }

-\textbf{Discussion and Implication:} Our results show that developers frequently encounter various issues when using OpenAI APIs.
+\textbf{Discussion and Implication:} The use of APIs is a challenge faced by developers in many fields, such as desktop applications~\cite{scoccia2021challenges}, web applications~\cite{samudio2022barriers}, and deep learning applications~\cite{cao2022understanding,morovati2024common}.
+Our results show that developers also frequently encounter various issues when using OpenAI APIs, leading to a decline in development efficiency.
 Some of these problems are related to the specific GPT models being used.
-For instance, certain APIs only support the gpt-4 turbo model for specific fields like response\_format, indicating potential compatibility issues.
-Therefore, OpenAI should ensure that their documentation clearly outlines the compatibility of different models and fields, and provide detailed examples and best practices for developers to follow.
-This can help mitigate confusion and reduce the frequency of these issues.
+For example, certain APIs only support the gpt-4 turbo model for specific fields like response\_format, indicating potential compatibility issues.
+To mitigate confusion and reduce the frequency of these issues, the OpenAI organization should ensure that their documentation clearly outlines the compatibility of different models and fields, and provide detailed examples and best practices for developers to follow.
+Moreover, researchers can develop tools for detecting and repairing these compatibility issues by following the suggestions of Wang et al.~\cite{wang2023compatibility} after analyzing compatibility issues in DL systems.
 Developers also encounter various error messages when calling OpenAI API.
-To address these issues, OpenAI should consider providing more detailed error messages that help developers understand the cause of the errors and how to fix them.
+To address these issues, the OpenAI organization should consider providing more detailed error messages that help developers understand the cause of the errors and how to fix them.
 Additionally, offering guidance on common parameter configurations and their implications can be beneficial.
 For example, addressing phrase repetition issues can be managed by adjusting the frequency\_penalty parameter, where setting positive values can penalize new tokens based on their existing frequency in the text so far, thereby decreasing the model's likelihood of repeating the same line verbatim.
 Parameter configuration is a principal concern among developers.
-To help developers, OpenAI should provide comprehensive documentation that includes detailed explanations of parameter values and their effects.
+To help developers, the OpenAI organization should provide comprehensive documentation that includes detailed explanations of parameter values and their effects.
 Offering sample configurations and use-case scenarios can guide developers in making informed decisions about parameter settings.
-For example, explaining how different values for the temperature parameter affect the creativity and randomness of the generated content can help developers tailor the API output to their needs.
-In summary, the LLM providers should ensure that the API documentation is thorough, up-to-date, and includes detailed examples and best practices.
+For example, explaining how different temperature parameter values affect the generated content's creativity and randomness can help developers tailor the API output to their needs.
+In summary, LLM vendors should consider five important factors when designing API documentation (i.e., documentation of intent, code examples, matching APIs with scenarios, the penetrability of the API, and format and presentation), as suggested by Robillard and Deline~\cite{robillard2011field} and improve API usability based on human-centered design methods (such as understanding how developers think about API functionality to design more intuitive interface, ensuring consistent parameter order and naming conventions, and avoiding long, confusing parameter lists), as suggested by Myers and Stylos~\cite{myers2016improving}.
 Moreover, providing more informative error messages can help developers quickly identify and resolve issues.
-Finally, they should monitor community forums and address recurring issues by updating the API and documentation accordingly.
+Finally, they should monitor community forums and address recurring issues by updating the API and documentation accordingly as suggested by Chen et al. when analyzing challenges in deploying deep learning-based software~\cite{chen2020comprehensive}.